akshithareddy-123/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices/Milestone3/report_summary.md

 - heartrate_seconds_merged.csv – Heart rate time-series data
 - sleepDay_merged.csv – Sleep duration data

+The dataset provides continuous timestamp-based data suitable for time-series anomaly detection.

 ---

 ## Steps Followed

 ### 1. Residual Analysis using Prophet
 A Prophet time-series forecasting model was trained on heart rate data for a single user.
-Residuals were calculated as the difference between actual and predicted values to identify abnormal behavior.
+The model generated predicted values, and residuals were computed as:

+Residual = Actual Value − Predicted Value

+Large residual values indicate deviations from normal behavior and potential anomalies.

 ---

 ### 2. Threshold-based Anomaly Detection
-Statistical thresholds were applied:
+Statistical thresholds were applied to identify abnormal observations:
-- Heart rate anomalies: values exceeding 2 × standard deviation of residuals
+- Heart rate anomalies were detected when residuals exceeded **2 × standard deviation**
-- Sleep anomalies: values deviating more than 1.5 × standard deviation from the mean
+- Sleep anomalies were detected when sleep duration deviated more than **1.5 × standard deviation** from the mean

-Data points beyond these thresholds were marked as anomalies.
+Data points crossing these thresholds were marked as anomalies.

 ---

-### 3. Anomaly Labeling
+### 3. Cluster-based Anomaly Detection
-Each data point was labeled as either Normal or Anomaly, ensuring clear differentiation between regular and abnormal observations.
+Clustering results obtained during **Milestone 2** were reused for anomaly identification.
+Outlier clusters representing unusual behavioral patterns were treated as potential anomalies and were cross-validated using residual-based and threshold-based detection methods.

 ---

 ### 4. Visualization of Anomalies
-Time-series plots were created with anomalies highlighted:
+Time-series visualizations were created to highlight anomalous behavior:
-- Heart rate anomalies marked in red
+- Heart rate anomalies were marked in red on the heart rate time-series plot
-- Sleep duration anomalies highlighted on sleep pattern plots
+- Sleep anomalies were highlighted on the sleep duration plot

-These visualizations help in easy interpretation of abnormal health patterns.
+These visualizations provide intuitive understanding of abnormal health patterns.

 ---